RoMcGill/H2R-PP5/README.md

 - [#8](https://github.com/RoMcGill/H2R-PP5/issues/8)As a customer I want to have an account So that I can save time when checking out and keep track of purchases
 - [#9](https://github.com/RoMcGill/H2R-PP5/issues/9)As a Seller I want to have an account So that I can upload products and keep track of purchases
+- [#23](https://github.com/RoMcGill/H2R-PP5/issues/23)User Story: login/logout #23
+As a user I want to be able to log in and logout of my accountSo that I do not run the risk of any fraudulent activities taking place if i was to loose my device.

 ### Keeping Track of Information